Princess Alaska 11 Day Value Cruise Tour

-Day 4 – Whittier – After a morning enjoying the vistas, you’ll transfer to the historic town of Talkeetna to board the exclusive Direct to the Wilderness Rail for the journey to Whittier and the awaiting Royal Princess cruise ship.
-Upon arrival into Whittier, board the Royal Princess and set sail this evening for you southbound Alaska cruise.
+Day 4 – Whittier – After a morning enjoying the vistas, you’ll transfer to the historic town of Talkeetna to board the exclusive Direct to the Wilderness Rail for the journey to Whittier and the awaiting Princess cruise ship.
+Upon arrival into Whittier, board the Grand Princess and set sail this evening for you southbound Alaska cruise.

 Day 5 – Hubbard Glacier Scenic Cruising – Nicknamed the “Galloping Glacier,” this east Alaskan glacier is rapidly advancing toward the Gulf of Alaska into a pristine area known as Disenchantment Bay.
 In fact, its movement temporarily formed a natural dam that twice closed off nearby Russell Fjord from the bay, but the intense water pressure building within the fjord-turned-lake has thus far been enough to explode through the wall of ice.